mhio/pinky/doc/API.md

 <a name="firstWithoutError"></a>

 ## firstWithoutError(iterable) ⇒ <code>Promise</code>
-<p>Run a bunch of promises, if the first fails return the next.
+<p>Run a bunch of promises, if the first fails return the next until all promises have been checked.
 All promises start resolving immediately.</p>

 **Kind**: global function